SophieDufrane/redeemit-platform/README.md

 #### Flowchart

-The following flowchart illustrates the **employee (user) journey** within the platform.
+The following flowchart illustrates the **employee journey** within the platform.
 It maps out the key actions an employee can perform, such as logging in, browsing the catalogue, adding items to the cart, and redeeming rewards.
 It was created using [Lucidchart](https://www.lucidchart.com/pages/) to provide a clear visual representation of the redemption process.

 <details>